Financial-Times/origami-website/_manifests/origami-json.md

 	</tr>
 </table>

-For components which support [brands](/docs/components/branding/), this **must** be an array of one or more brands: "master", "internal, "whitelabel".
+For components which support [brands](/docs/components/customisation/), an array of one or more brands: "master", "internal, "whitelabel".
-If the brands property does not exist, this means the component supports all the brands.
+If the brands property does not exist, this means the component is unbranded and supports all the brands.

 ### keywords